ncaptier/stabilized-ica/README.md

 ## References

 [1] "Determining the optimal number of independent components for reproducible transcriptomic data analysis" - Kairov et al. 2017
 [2] "Assessing reproducibility of matrix factorization methods in independent transcriptomes" - Cantini et al. 2019
 [3] "Icasso: software for investigating the reliability of ICA estimates by clustering and visualization" - Himberg et al. 2003
+[4] "Faster independent component analysis by preconditioning with Hessian approximations" - Ablin et al. 2018